crann/angular-ckeditor-directive/README.md

 ###Read Me

-An AngularJS directive for the CKEditor.

-Allows the AngularJS controller to bind to the CKEditor's mark-up, plain-text and options.
+An AngularJS directive for the CKEditor, binding the AngularJS controller to the CKEditor's mark-up, plain-text and configuration options.

 The mark-up has a two way binding between the editor and the controller.
 The plain-text has a one way binding from the editor to the controller.
-The options, used to configure the CKEditor instance, is a one way binding from the controller to the editor.
+The configuration options is a one way binding from the controller to the editor.

 ####Getting Started